Italian bond yields fall as EU leaders seek joint financing to fight coronavirus

-Italian government debt yields fell on Thursday after European Union leaders agreed the day before to move towards joint financing of a recovery after the coronavirus pandemic.
-Italy's yields and the risk premium it pays on its debt rose on Wednesday amid uncertainty over how the already heavily indebted country will pay for its stimulus plans.
+Italian government debt yields fell on Thursday on hopes that European Union leaders were prepared to agree to joint financing of a recovery from the coronavirus pandemic.
+Italy's yields and the risk premium it pays on its debt had risen on Wednesday amid uncertainty over how the already heavily indebted country will pay for its stimulus plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)